reagento/dishka/docs/integrations/typer.rst

 =================================

 Though it is not required, you can use dishka-click integration.
-It features automatic injection to command handlers In contrast with other integrations there is no scope management.
+It features:

+* automatic APP and REQUEST scope management
+* automatic injection of dependencies into handler function
+* passing ``typer.Context`` object as a context data to providers
+* you can still request ``typer.Context`` as with usual typer commands

 How to use